lamastex/scalable-data-science/gb/sds-2-2/999_03_StudentProject_ArticleTopicInRTNetwork_webScraping.md

 >     expandUrl: (url: String)String
 >     expandUrluntilsame: (url: String)String

-To get the articles from the web, use a dataframe of urls and return a dataframe with body, domain,title
+To get the articles from the web, use a dataframe of urls and return a dataframe with body, domain, title

-\* First we make a case class Articles containing body, domain, title and meta description (from the HTML)
+-   First we make a case class Articles containing body, domain, title and meta description (from the HTML)
-\* Use a function getArticles takes a string as input and return an Articles (filled with "null" string if any exception occured)
+-   Use a function getArticles takes a string as input and return an Articles (filled with "null" string if any exception occured)
-\* Then make UserDefinedFunction that takes a column name and returns Articles from stuff in that column (to be able to use directly on the DF)
+-   Then make UserDefinedFunction that takes a column name and returns Articles from stuff in that column (to be able to use directly on the DF)

 ``` scala
 //the class for the web article